Introduction

 Our Citizenship programme promotes learning by:

-- Involving children positively, encouraging them to participate in community life;
+- Involving pupils positively, encouraging them to participate in community life;

 - Making links with our community partners;